hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a Kubernetes (K8s) cluster, view details about existing clusters, and deploy containerized applications to the cluster.
 It provides an enterprise-grade container management service using open source K8s.

-After applications being deployed in the cluster, one common requirement is to expose the applications to be accessed securely over HTTPS.
-This requires to get a valid SSL/TLS certificate in K8s .
-Generating and managing SSL/TLS certificates in is not always easy. ….
+When application workloads get deployed to the K8s cluster, you can create services to expose the applications.
+By default, a service is created with the service type of *ClusterIP* that supports internal connectivity between different components of the application.
+In HPE GreenLake for Private Cloud Enterprise: Containers, you can create services with the type of NodePort for the application workloads deployed in K8s clusters using the label hpecp.hpe.com/hpecp-internal-gateway=true.
+The services will be automatically exposed to a container platform gateway host with assigned ports.
+The deployed workloads will become accessible externally using the gateway host name and the assigned ports as access URLs.
+For both service type, *ClusterIP* and NodePort , applications themselves run on HTTP.
+There is one common requirement to expose the applications to be accessed securely over HTTPS.
+This requires to get a valid SSL/TLS certificate in K8s and work with load balancers and Ingress.

 This blog post, I